-Chop up a bunch of veggies don’t worry about removing the stems, leaves, skins or tops.
-I used a few carrots, a couple celery stalks, an onion, a potato, a handful of turnips and a bunch of kale.
-Tomatoes, broccoli and mushrooms are nice additions, if you have them.
+Chop up a bunch of veggies – don’t worry about removing the stems, leaves, skins or tops.
+This time, I used a few carrots, a couple celery stalks, an onion, a sweet potato, a bell pepper and a handful of mushrooms.
+Tomatoes and greens are nice additions, if you have them.
 Just aim for a mix of vegetables, and your broth will have loads of flavor.

 Grab a few cloves of garlic, a couple bay leaves and 7-8 peppercorns to flavor your broth.
 If you don’t have these things on hand, improvise with what you do have.
 Broth-making isn’t an exact science.

 Toss everything in the crockpot; and cover with water.

 Then, pop the lid on your crockpot; and cook on low for 24 hours, or until you’re happy with the color and flavor of your broth.
 This is the time to add salt, if you want to use it.

 Strain out all of the vegetables.
 You can do this with cheesecloth or a slotted spoon.
 I like to use a paint strainer bag.
 It’s made of finely woven mesh, so it’s more durable than cheesecloth and loads easier to clean.
 You can buy them for a couple bucks at the hardware store or a paint store.

 Once you’ve strained your broth, transfer it to freezer-safe containers.
 Allow it to cool a bit.
 Then, stick the containers in the freezer until you need them.

 Start saving your vegetable scraps.
 Vegetable peels, onion skins, carrot tops, stems, celery leaves – they can all be used to make vegetable broth.
 Just keep them in a container in your freezer, and make a batch of broth whenever it gets full.